All Products

 SELECT file_name, concat(TOTAL_EXTENTS,'M') as 'FIle_size' FROM INFORMATION_SCHEMA.FILES order by TOTAL_EXTENTS DESC

-3. Identify unnecessary data, then delete it with one of the following statements:
+3. Identify unnecessary data, then delete it using one of the following statements:

 After deletion completes, ApsaraDB RDS unlocks the instance in approximately 5 minutes.